 - Why did you choose to apply here?

-These questions will help drill down into the way a candidate works and will help you find the perfect fit to fulfil the job qualifications.
+These questions will help drill down into the way a candidate works and will help you find the perfect fit to fulfill the job qualifications.

 Once the interview is complete and you feel they were a good fit, check references.
 Take advantage of this step, and ask questions based on the type of work environment the candidate previously worked in.
 Checking references can provide clarity on responses you received from the interview process.